jhuckaby/mendo.org/docs/welcome.md

 - Compact or expanded views of topics.
 - Calendar of upcoming events in the area.
 - Flag any topic or reply as a "favorite" to save it for later.
+- Filter out any categories of non-interest to you.
 - Easily block specific senders with one click (okay, it's actually two clicks).
+- Optional profanity filter for censoring bad words.
 - Search by category, location, date, or custom text query.
-- Save custom searches for quick access in the sidebar.
+- Save custom search presets for quick access in the sidebar.
 - Add "alerts" on searches, so you can be emailed for new matches.
-- Download search results as [Mbox](https://en.wikipedia.org/wiki/Mbox) mail archives.
+- Download search results or message threads as [Mbox](https://en.wikipedia.org/wiki/Mbox) mail archives.
 - Add attachments and images into your posts.
 - Light and dark themes.  <span class="link" style="user-select:none" onMouseUp="$P().toggleTheme()">Try it out!</span>
 - Works great on tablets and phones.